Sales & Marketing Tips

 A popular trend is on the rise in Facebook.
 Local business leaders are creating something known as "Connection Groups".
 These are essentially exchanges where members can post their offerings or request referrals and recommendations for an unlimited array of products and services from other members.

-If your county does not yet have a Connections Group, then be the first to set it up.
+If your area does not yet have a Connections Group, then be the first to set it up.
 As the group's administrator, you will become well-known to every member.
 Best of all, the "social" aspect of a Connections Group practically guarantees that members will invite more member, so your name will reach a potentially massive market of locals in a very short period of time.

 CLICK HERE to see an example of a very active Connections Group with over 14,000 local members.